vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ### Different protocols: ECR 12 and ECR 14

 Data exchange through the COM port is not standardized.
-That's why the PDN scale supports many different protocols (typically those supported by POS manufacturers).
+That's why the PDN scale supports many different protocols (typically those used by POS systems).
 To learn how to set your PDN scale's protocol, see the [PDN manual](https://www.cas-usa.com/amfile/file/download/file/390/).

 For our demo, we're using ECR 14.
 ECR 14 is a basic protocol where the scale continuously streams the weight that it measures, to the host device.